-Physical Penetration testing is the new branch of cybersecurity where the physical security is measured, and its existing strength in an organization, firm or lab is measured, and weaknesses are uncovered before cybercriminals do these exploitations.
+Physical Penetration testing is the new branch of cybersecurity where the physical security is measured, and its existing strength in an organization, firm, or lab is measured.
+Weaknesses are uncovered before cybercriminals do these exploitations.
 In this process of physical intrusion test, ways are revealed as to how real-world physical attacks led cybercriminals to get the opportunity to breach into physical systems by compromising physical barriers (such as cameras, locks, sensors, key cards, mantraps).
 In this chapter, you will learn about the different characteristics of physical security and protection measures.

 More About Physical Penetration

-Many of us had this notion that cybercriminals are bad guys who sit with their computer on (do some programming and use some malicious programs using some keystrokes) and remotely take access of the entire organization's system.
-But many of such nefarious actors need physical accessing to data as well.
+Many of us had this notion that cybercriminals are bad guys who sit with their computer on (do some programming and use some malicious programs using some keystrokes) and remotely take access to the entire organization's system.
+But many such nefarious actors need physical access to data as well.
 Not every breach is possible without anyone physically accessing a secured firm and then takes some sensitive data to continue the crack.